titoo-dev/okani-survey/API_DOCUMENTATION.md

 ### GET /api/descriptors

 Get all descriptors or filter by type.
+Descriptors are sorted by type, order, and label.

 **Query Parameters:**
 - `type` (optional): Filter descriptors by type (e.g., "payment_mode", "user_type")